styled-components/styled-components/docs/faq.md

 `;
 ```

-You would ultimately end up with two classes, both of which contain the same "more styles here" lines:
+You will ultimately end up with two classes, both of which contain the same "more styles here" lines:

 ```css
 .foo{